timtroendle/possibility-for-electricity-autarky/report/main.md

 :   ENTSO-e provides historical load time series for most countries in Europe with a resolution of 1 hour.
 In this analysis I will use the processed version provided by @OpenPowerSystemData:2017.

+Capacity factors PV and wind

+:   National capacity factors for PV and wind for each hour of the year for the years between 1985-2015 and 1980-2016 are taken from renewable.ninja [@Pfenninger:2016; @Staffell:2016].

 ## Analysis steps